Shanghai pension scandal

 The Shanghai pension scandal was a corruption case in Shanghai, China.

-Ultimately, former Shanghai party chief Chen Liangyu was implicated in the scandal and removed from office.
-Other high-ranking officials were also implicated such as Zhu Junyi, Qin Yu, Yu Zhifei, and Chen Chaoxian.
-Politburo Standing Committee member and Vice-Premier Huang Ju and his wife Yu Huiwen were also believed to be involved, but were never officially exposed as being part of the scandal.
+Ultimately, former Party Secretary of Shanghai Chen Liangyu was implicated in the scandal and removed from office.
+Other high-ranking officials of the Chinese Communist Party (CCP) were also implicated such as Zhu Junyi, Qin Yu, Yu Zhifei, and Chen Chaoxian.
+CCP Politburo Standing Committee member and Vice Premier Huang Ju and his wife Yu Huiwen were also believed to be involved, but were never officially exposed as being part of the scandal.

 Allegations

 Shanghai's social security fund manages 10 billion yuan in assets.
 The allegations were that about a third of public funds was diverted into real estate and road investment projects.

 Dismissals

-Chen Liangyu, the Shanghai Party Chief and Politburo member was sacked from the party in 2006, becoming the most senior party member to be dismissed in a decade.
+Chen Liangyu, the Party Secretary of Shanghai and CCP Politburo member was sacked from the party in 2006, becoming the most senior party member to be dismissed in a decade.
 He was accused of illicitly investing billions of yuan of pension fund money in real estate, aiding illegal businesses, shielding corrupt colleagues, and abusing his position to benefit family members.
 On April 11, 2008, Chen, 61, was sentenced to 18 years in prison for accepting $340,000 in bribes and abusing power, specifically, for stock manipulation, financial fraud and his role in the city pension fund scandal, at the No. 2 Intermediate People's Court, Tianjin.

 Also sacked and expelled from the Communist Party were: